-Become familiar with the application – Whether it be the Common Application or our own application form, take some time to review what information is required.
+Become familiar with the application – Whether it be the Common Application or the Elmira College application, take some time to review what information is required.
 Trouble deciding which application to select?
 We have no preference and will treat your application with the same care whether you use our application or the Common Application.

-Ask for letters of recommendation – Be sure to approach the your guidance counselor, teachers, coaches and extracurricular organization advisor that you would like to write your recommendations early in the school year.
+Ask for letters of recommendation – Be sure to approach your College or School Counselor, teachers, coaches and extracurricular organization advisor that you would like to write your recommendations early in the school year.
 Ask whether they are comfortable writing your recommendation and can support your application.
-If they will not give you a great recommendation, ask another teacher.

 Start your essay early – At Elmira College, we read every essay that is submitted.
 What you write your essay about tells us a lot about who you are and the person you aspire to become.
 Make sure to write about something that is significant and meaningful to you.
 Visit our essay writing page for more information.